-Note that Paul switches back to the second person “you.”
+Note that Paul switches back to the second person, “you.”
 He now includes both Jewish and Gentile Christians in his statements here.

 are all sons of God

 The first benefit of living under grace is believers become “sons” of God.
-The word “sons” here mean full-grown sons.
+The word “sons” here means full-grown sons.
 This is a much stronger term than “children” of God.
 When a child reached the age of adulthood, his father would give him a toga virilis [a coat of manhood].
 Now his son could operate with all the privileges of adulthood.
 The “son” was no longer bound by the slave tutor [the law].

 Note the word “all.”
 This means every person who becomes a child of God becomes a full-grown son (4:6).

 through faith in Christ Jesus

 Now that Christ has come, believers hold special privileges before God “through faith.”
 We receive the privilege of adult status with God by faith, not works.